Owner Operator: How To Get Started

 Step 6: Compliance with Regulations

 The trucking industry is heavily regulated.
-Want to know about FMSCA 30-Minute Break Rule.
-As an owner-operator, you'll need to comply with federal and state regulations, which may include hours of service, vehicle maintenance, and safety inspections.
+I want to know about the FMSCA 30-Minute Break Rule.
+As an owner-operator, you'll need to comply with federal and state regulations, including hours of service, vehicle maintenance, and safety inspections.
 Familiarize yourself with these regulations to avoid costly fines or penalties.

 Step 7: Finding Loads